juxt/juxt-accounting/README.md

 # JUXT Accounting

-Free (as in speech) double-entry book-keeping software.
+Free (as in freedom) double-entry book-keeping software.

 ## Introduction